tomo10/Pangea-JS-Client2/README.md

 ## Technical details
 - frontend built with HTML and React.
-- styling with pure CSS.
+- styling with CSS and Material UI.
 - backend built with Ruby on Rails with three endpoints (one for the users, one for projects, and one for watched projects).
 - user JWT for Authentication.